Gender-based analysis plus

 Through the Enabling Arctic Science in Canada initiative, the Polar Continental Shelf Program is able to meet a growing demand for Arctic science and innovation research.
 The objective of this initiative is to strengthen the resilience of Indigenous communities, build a sustainable northern economy, gain an understanding of the implications of climate change on Arctic terrestrial and marine ecosystems, and support the exercise of Canada’s sovereignty in the Arctic.
 Under the program, logistics support for Arctic science is available to researchers or research teams working for universities and provincial and territorial government regardless of sex, gender, and culture/ethnicity.

 The program currently collects gender data from its on-line Arctic logistics service request form and logistics database only.
 Lower uptake of the program’s services by women and Indigenous peoples has been identified as an issue.
 Through the GBA+, it was also identified that there is a need to collect disaggregated data beyond gender.
 However, data gaps and technical limitations are currently preventing the collection of this information.
-This may be addressed through planned modifications to service request forms and internal processes within the program.
-Demographic information (e.g., Indigenous status and ethnicity data of applicants and project participants) will be included as part of these planned modifications.
-The availability of this information will permit future disaggregated analysis, which is required to monitor potential impacts of the program.
+This will be addressed through planned modifications to service request forms and incorporated into internal processes within the program.
 Further opportunities to collect disaggregated data on gender, Indigenous status and ethnicity will be examined as part of upcoming program evaluation.

 Mining Sector Performance Report

-The report highlights key trends in the mining industry through selected economic, social, and environmental performance indicators.
-It is presented every three years at the Energy and Mines Ministers Conference.
-One of the social indicators in the report is “gender diversity.”
-The GBA+ conducted on the report identified a number of data deficiencies.
+The GBA+ analysis conducted on the report identified a number of data deficiencies.
 For example, only gender was being measured through the “gender diversity” social performance indicator, leading to a lack of data on other diverse groups.
-As a result, better and more disaggregated data was requested from Statistics Canada.
-The new data points more accurately reflect gender and diversity in the mining industry.
-Within the report, a commitment was also made to consider redefining the gender diversity indicator to reflect broader definitions of workforce diversity.
-This would allow for disaggregated data beyond gender to be implemented in the 2022 update.
+The most recent edition of the report used a custom tabulation from Statistics Canada, which more accurately reflected gender in the mining industry.
+Within the report, a commitment was made to consider redefining the gender diversity indicator to reflect broader definitions of workforce diversity.
+Subject to data availability, this would extend data and analysis beyond gender in the 2022 update.

 Canadian Minerals and Metals Plan (CMMP)

-NRCan, in partnership with provinces, territories, Indigenous Groups and industry, developed the CMMP.
-The Plan is pan-Canadian and outlines the vision, principles and strategic directions that governments, industry and stakeholders can pursue to solidify Canada’s position as a global mining leader.
+NRCan, in partnership with provinces, territories, Indigenous Groups and industry, developed the Canadian Minerals and Metals Plan (CMMP).
 CMMP’s vision is for Canada to be the leading mining nation and home to a competitive, sustainable and responsible minerals industry that benefits all Canadians.
-The Plan highlights the need to take action on gender equality and identifies strategies to increase the number of women and visible minorities in the mining sector; advance Indigenous participation, particularly of Indigenous women; and, support workers who need to update their skills for modern operations.
+The Plan highlights the need to take action on gender equality and identifies strategies to increase the number of women and visible minorities in the mining sector and advance Indigenous participation, particularly of Indigenous women.

-Through its vision for a more diverse workforce and related calls to action, the CMMP supports the pillar for Economic Participation and Prosperity under the GRF.
+Through its vision for a more diverse workforce and related calls to action, the CMMP supports the pillar for Economic Participation and Prosperity under the Gender Results Framework (GRF).
 An aspirational target was established under the Plan to increase the representation of women in the industry’s workforce to 30% by 2030 (compared to 16% in 2016).
-To achieve this target, NRCan is supporting a number of other initiatives such as:
+To achieve this target, NRCan will continue to support a number of other initiatives such as:

 Lower Carbon Transportation Program